 - Complete the required forms.
 Detailed instructions are on the form(s).

-The link (this link will be available May 1) below is the portal to electronic record submission.
+The health history form and immunization history form can all be entered by using the electronic record submission.
 Students will need their WUSTL key to log-in.
 All other medical documentation should be scanned and emailed to Student Health Services.

 All incoming students must provide evidence of the following:

 - Tuberculosis surveillance.
-Must have TWO step Tuberculin (TB) skin test or Interferon-Gamma Release Assays (IGRA) (T-Spot) or (QFT) with 3 months starting school.
+Must have TWO step Tuberculin (TB) skin test or Interferon-Gamma Release Assays (IGRA) (T-Spot) or (QFT) with 3 months of the deadline, July 15th.

 - Note: Students born outside of the U.S. who received BCG vaccine should follow the TB screening requirements as listed above.
 If you have had slight reactions to a PPD skin test in the past, it is recommended you opt for QuantiFERON or T-Spot testing.